cogstat/cogstat_user_documentation/Installation.md

         * Type `brew install pyqt5` and hit enter.
 2.
     * Type `pip3 install Downloads/cogstat-version.tar.gz --user` (use the version number of your downloaded file) and hit enter.
-        * This may take some time, depending on the speed of your internet connection.
+        * This may take some time, depending on your internet connection speed.
 --->

 ### Install and use CogStat on Linux